PRE COURSE ON YACHT ACCOMMODATION

 SMOKING / MOSQUITO COILS

-Beer & wine in moderation are permitted in the evenings after the yacht is secured.
-No alcohol is to be consumed on board or ashore during the daytime.
+Beer & wine in moderation are permitted for people of legal drinking age upon direct approval of the instructor after the yacht is secured.
 Spirits are not permitted on board at any time during the course.
 You are advised to moderate spirits taken ashore in the evening.
-Hangovers are not acceptable.
+Should you be found to be inebriated at any time you should be sailing or on watch, you will be removed from active participation in the course.

 FOR YOUR SAFETY